hmf/mae/README.md

 1. `FileNotFoundError: [Errno 2] No such file or directory: './data/train'`
 1. `FileNotFoundError: Couldn't find any class folder in ./data/train`

+Next we tried to get the ImageNet dataset from HuggingFace.
+Here are the links (to download them, you need to be registered in HuggingFace):

 1. [ImageNet sample images (minimal, not split)](https://github.com/EliSchwartz/imagenet-sample-images)
 1. [HuggingFace ImageNet 1k](https://huggingface.co/datasets/imagenet-1k)